ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 on the device whether it is acceptable to reboot.
 The app responds based on its business logic which, for interactive apps, might require user consent.

-The state of the latest reboot attempt is communicated to the back-end via reported properties as described in [Device Twin Communication](#device-twin-communication) below.
+The state of the latest reboot request is communicated to the back-end via reported properties as described in [Device Twin Communication](#device-twin-communication) below.

+After the device reboots, `"reported.microsoft.management.rebootInfo.lastBootTime"` will be set to a new value.
+This can be used to confirm the reboot took place.

 **Examples:**